matuteiglesias/journal/content/Dev/2025-07-10_Diagnosed_and_Fixed_Gaming_Issues_on_Linux_with_Pr.md

 ### Pending Tasks
 - Continuous monitoring of game performance post-fixes to ensure stability.
-- Further exploration of Vulkan configuration for [[optimization]].
+- Further exploration of Vulkan configuration for optimization.